 The 401(a) accounts are designed to encourage retirement savings, and account holders face stiff penalties for withdrawing funds from their accounts for other reasons.
 In most cases, an early withdrawal comes with an extra 10 percent tax penalty.
 Some exceptions to the early withdrawal penalties for 401(a) accounts are unexpected medical costs or a disability.

 Video of the Day

 The 403(b) retirement account system is available only to employees of nonprofit organizations, including religious organizations, as well as public school systems .
 Aside from that eligibility requirement, 403(b) accounts are virtually identical to 401(a) accounts.
 They have the same rules governing contributions, withdrawal penalties and tax advantages.

 Differences Between the Plans

 Although the two account types are largely identical, two differences between them may be important to some investors.

 First, while both 403(b) and 401(a) accounts limit annual pre-tax contributions, the limit can be slightly higher for 403(b) accounts.
 Nonprofit employees over age 50 can divert an extra $6,000 per year in 2015 into their accounts before tax.
-Additionally, employees with more than 15 years of service with a non-profit and an average annual contribution less than $5,000 can contribute an extra $3,000 per year.
-Second, administrative costs for 401(a) accounts tend to be higher than those for 403(b) accounts, according to Money Crashers.
+Additionally, employees who have worked at least 15 years at a nonprofit and an had an average annual contribution less than $5,000 can contribute an extra $3,000 per year.
+Second, administrative costs for 401(a) accounts tend to be higher than those for 403(b) accounts.